startup-wannabe/onchainbuster/docs/README.md

 ## Findings

 In the academic field, there has been a growing number of studies on individual interests and their relationship to learning and exploring new concepts ([Shannon & Richard 1997](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=9b479da552270759001211c073aedb9d193475f2), [Tai-wa et.al 2018](https://link.springer.com/article/10.1007/s40692-018-0122-0)).
-Research on young adults and Asian students has indicated that well-focused individual interests can serve as significant positive determinants of attention, recognition, and recall ([Krapp 1999](https://www.researchgate.net/profile/Andreas-Krapp-2/publication/233896476_Interest_learning_and_development/links/57d90dc508ae601b39b0a8df/Interest-learning-and-development.pdf), [Hidi 2001]()).
+Research on young adults and Asian students has indicated that well-focused individual interests can serve as significant positive determinants of attention, recognition, and recall ([Krapp 1999](https://www.researchgate.net/profile/Andreas-Krapp-2/publication/233896476_Interest_learning_and_development/links/57d90dc508ae601b39b0a8df/Interest-learning-and-development.pdf), [Arikpo & Grace 2015](https://files.eric.ed.gov/fulltext/EJ1079106.pdf)).
 While customer surveys are a widely used tool in marketing and customer insights, there are concerns that they only reflect the subjective opinions of an individual's conscious thoughts.
 Therefore, utilizing a user's on-chain data footprint can capture both conscious and subconscious behaviors, providing more accurate recommendations.

 Therefore, we have theorized that **_tailored guidance and recommendations based on a user's previous onchain footprints can significantly support their process of exploring a new ecosystem, particularly Base in this case_**.